awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_5_Cost_Visualization/Lab_Guide.md

 <a name="Elasticity"></a>
 ## 4. View your Elasticity
-**NOTE**: This exercise requires you have enabled hourly granularity within Cost Explorer, this can be done by following the instructions here - [AWS Account Setup](../100_1_AWS_Account_Setup/Lab_Guide.md), Step5 - Enable Cost Explorer.
+**NOTE**: This exercise requires you have enabled hourly granularity within Cost Explorer, this can be done by following the instructions here - [AWS Account Setup](../100_1_AWS_Account_Setup/Lab_Guide.md), Step 5 item 5 - Enable Cost Explorer.
 There are additional costs to enable this granularity.

 A key part of cost optimization is ensuring that your systems scale with your usage.
 This visualization will show how your systems operate over time.